ole00/afterburner/README.md

   * ensure the VPP is set correctly on the MT3608 module.
 Ensure you've gone through all the calibration steps (commands: 's' then 'b' and 'm') and calibration is correct.
 See the Setup section.

 - what is the Push switch used for?
 When do I use it?
   * Normally, the button should be in the Off position (LED is not lit).
-Also when insering the GAL chip or when removing the GAL chip from the ZIF socket the switch should be Off.
+Also when inserting the GAL chip or when removing the GAL chip from the ZIF socket the switch should be Off.
   * When using Afterburner's PC app with commands to Identify (i), Read or Verify (r, v) or Write (w) the switch has to be On (LED is lit).